Read about the Philips CPAP Recall Read More

 Why Should You Curl Up with a Weighted Blanket?

 Weighted blankets are simply a way for the average person to benefit from deep pressure.
 By providing a warm, soothing sensation, the blankets offer a number of positive effects.
-Pressure releases oxytocin in the brain which leads to a lower heart rate and decreased levels of the stress hormones cortisol and norepinephrine.
+Pressure releases oxytocin in the brain, which leads to a lower heart rate and decreased levels of the stress hormones cortisol and norepinephrine.

-Like a comforting hug or deep massage, this helps people feel more calm and happy.
+Like a tight, comforting hug or deep massage, this helps people feel more calm and happy.
 Cozy compression is also believed to boost dopamine and serotonin levels.
 In turn, this translates to increased melatonin, the hormone which induces relaxation and supports the natural sleep cycle.

 Insomnia